 Minimum Qualifications: A total of at least five years of experience in a traditional public school or charter school in teaching and administration.
 The Director/Principal must be willing to adopt and implement the education model.
 As the lead administrator, he/she will provide ongoing evaluation of all instructional and non-instructional employees, oversee the curriculum, coordinate staff development and training, and monitor the facilities.
 With the aid of the Financial Manager, the Director/Principal will ensure sound financial management and oversee contractual services and grants.
-The Director/Principal will work with teachers, students, families, the governance board, and community members to ensure adherence to the school's alignment with the charter. mission statement, which is in The interview employees Director/Principal will all and make his/her recommendations to the Board.
+Director/Principal will work with teachers, students, families, governance board, and community members to ensure adherence to the school's statement, which is in alignment with the charter.
+Director/Principal will interview all employees make and recommendations to the Board.
 He/she must work to maintain excellent student average daily attendance (ADA) and create/oversee a school calendar, curriculum, staff in-service, and student contract.
 He/she will implement and monitor assessment, such as NC EOG exams, as well as monitor financial services, grants, contracts, the Student Accountability Information System (SAIS), and extended educational programs that occur after school and during the summer.